Ukrainian Brazilians: Current trends

-As a result of the humanitarian visa given to Ukrainians in 2022, immigration in Brazil, represented by the Federal Police of Brazil, registered the entry of 894 new Ukrainian immigrants through airports in Brazil, between February 24, 2022, at the beginning of the conflict, until March 17, 2022.
+As a result of the humanitarian visa given to Ukrainians in 2022, immigration in Brazil, represented by the Federal Police of Brazil, registered the entry of 894 new Ukrainian immigrants through airports in Brazil, from February 24, 2022, at the beginning of the Russian invasion of Ukraine, until March 17, 2022.
 The humanitarian visa is automatically obtained upon arrival at the airports in Brazil, but it can also be obtained in advance, however, it is not necessary, if it is obtained in advance, it can be requested from the countries that Ukrainians are fleeing across Europe or the world.
 The humanitarian visa is valid for up to 180 days.
 After this period, Ukrainian immigrants will be entitled to temporary residency for two years and will be able to claim permanent residency.
 According to the previous rule, it was already allowed that Ukrainians could spend up to 90 days in Brazil without the need for a visa, now with the humanitarian visa Ukrainians can apply for residency, with the rights to live, work and study guaranteed by Brazilian law.

 Religious associations from Brazil and abroad, such as the Baptist Association of Social Action, etc., in Brazil and the Global Kingdom Partnership Network, etc., abroad, are helping to displace the Ukrainian refugees that accumulate on the borders of the European countries that border Ukraine, such as Poland, Hungary, Slovakia, Romania, Moldova, etc. The camps are overcrowded as the numbers of refugees grow daily.
 Brazilian Pastor Paschoal Priagine, who is also president of the First Baptist Church of Curitiba in Brazil, is offering the support of up to 300 Ukrainians, with a year supporting all the needs of these Ukrainian families, such as housing and food, with the humanitarian visa Ukrainians can now work and study in Brazil.
 Ukrainian families with children accepted the proposal and began to disembark in Brazil.
 Also in Curitiba, a Brazilian capital with a strong Slavic presence, from Eastern European countries, Natália Waszczynskyi, who is Brazilian, but the daughter of Ukrainians, helps as a volunteer in the translation of the conversation with the Ukrainian newcomers, from the Ukrainian language to the Portuguese language and vice versa.